kazuph/mcp-browser-tabs/README.md

 # MCP Browser Tabs

-Model Context Protocol server for retrieving Chrome browser tabs information.
-This allows Claude Desktop (or any MCP client) to fetch information about currently open Chrome tabs.
+Model Context Protocol server for retrieving and managing Chrome browser tabs information.
+This allows Claude Desktop (or any MCP client) to fetch information about and control currently open Chrome tabs.

 ## Quick Start (For Users)